 360 sq. ft.
 (33 m2)

 35.3 - 240.1 cfm (60 - 408 m3/h)

-Slight improvement over its predecessor PlasmaWave 5300, Winix 5300-2 air purifier comes with a small bump in its purifying coverage at 360 sq. ft. (lowest air charges).
+A tiny improvement over its predecessor, Winix 5300-2 comes with a small bump in coverage at 360 sq. ft. (lowest air charges).
 Impressive figures to say the least.
-Fan speed retains at four (low, medium high to turbo) while 35.3 - 240.1 cfm airflow gets bump up at low speed and dropped slightly at max speed.
-With the help from light and odor sensor, Auto mode (enabled by default) automatically adjust the fan speed to deal with the surrounding air quality.
+Fan speed retains at four (low, medium, high to turbo) while 35.3 - 240.1 cfm airflow gets bump up at low speed.
+Auto mode (enabled by default) automatically adjusts the fan speed to deal with the surrounding particles.
 Sleep mode will set the fan speed to low and dim all indicator lights to prevent glaring disturbance.
-Similar to most console air purifier setup, Winix 5300-2 PlasmaWave is ideal for medium-sized bedroom, kitchen or studio living room if the air purifier is operating continually in turbo speed.
+Like most console air purifier setup, Winix 5300-2 is ideal for medium-sized bedroom, kitchen or studio.

 243 cfm (413 m3/h)